 As the world has gotten smaller, the globalization of law has enlarged the range of opportunities for recent law school graduates.
 At the center of global law and practice sits international commercial arbitration.
 Some two decades ago, The Economist called international commercial arbitration “the Big Idea set to dominate legal-reform

 You’ve put off taking the MPRE long enough—it’s time to sign up for the MPRE so you can get one step closer to bar admission.
 This post will answer your most urgent questions about the MPRE exam.
-What is the MPRE and who has to take it?
-The MPRE (called
+What is the MPRE and who has

 Every student begins law school at the same starting line.
 Within weeks, days even, some students pull ahead while others fall behind.
 By the end of the year, at law schools all across America, the class is divided into GPA and class rank strata that include a top, middle, and bottom.
 What factors determine which group students end up in?